jhlagado/ASMOV/README.md

 ### Assigning Functions to Variables

-In MINTY, you can assign functions to variables just like any other value.
+In ASMOV, you can assign functions to variables just like any other value.
-Variables in MINTY are limited to a single uppercase or lowercase letter.
+Variables in ASMOV are limited to a single uppercase or lowercase letter.
 To assign a function to a variable, use the `=` operator.

 Let's see some examples: